Car Fires and Negligence: Safety Tips

 • Battery explosion risks such as corrosion and electrical arcing

-Car owners can be considered negligent if they don’t maintain their vehicles.
-They put themselves and others at risk, not just for car fires, but other accidents related to vehicle failure, such as losing a tire, loss of vehicle control, or more.
+Car owners who don’t maintain their vehicles can be considered negligent.
+They put themselves and others at risk, not just from car fires but also from other accidents related to vehicle failure, such as losing a tire or vehicle control.

 Safety Awareness